How to Create Windows 8/8.1 System Backup? [2 Free Ways]

 ★ You can choose System Backup to create Windows 10/8.1/8/7/XP/Vista system image, or use File Backup, Partition Backup, Disk Backup to protect other important data.

-★ It includes several Schedule options to run all kinds of backup automatically, and full/incremental/differential backup are all supported.
+★ It includes several Schedule options to set up automatic backup, like daily, weekly, monthly. etc. Full backup, incremental and differential backup are also supported.

 ★ The whole backup & restore process runs quickly and smoothly in a concise interface.
 You can let it run on the background without interfering your current work.

-★ In addition to backup, it can also clone Windows operating system for hard drive replacement, like cloning HDD to SSD.
+★ In addition to backup, it can also clone OS and data for hard drive replacement, e.g. clone HDD to SSD.

 Step 1.
 Click Backup on the left pane, choose System Backup.
 If you want to back up other data, make the choice accordingly.